bbauska/Coursera-Bootstrap/readme.md

 Now, this varies with the repository service provider.

-Here, I will specify the name of the repository as git-test, and I\'m going to mark this as a private repository.
+Here, I will specify the name of the repository as git-test, and I&apos;m going to mark this as a private repository.

-For this course and all the remaining courses in this specialization, I would strongly advise you to keep your repositories as private repositories, because you don\'t want somebody else to be copying the code that you might save in your online Git repository.
+For this course and all the remaining courses in this specialization, I would strongly advise you to keep your repositories as private repositories, because you don&apos;t want somebody else to be copying the code that you might save in your online Git repository.

 Please, make sure that you only use private repositories in this